algolia/instantsearch-ios/doc/src/widgets.md

 ## SearchBar
 <img src="assets/img/widget_SearchBox.png" class="img-object" align="right" />

-The **SearchBarWidget** is a specialized `UISearchBar` which takes care of querying the Algolia service on each keystroke.
+The **SearchBar** widgets are made to takes care of querying the Algolia service on each keystroke.
+It is the main component of a search experience.

+There are 3 ways to use a **SearchBar** in your app with InstantSearch.

+- The **SearchBarWidget** which is a specialized `UISearchBar`.
 Since it inherits from `UISearchBar`, it supports all of its existing attributes.
+- The **TextFieldWidget** which is a specialized `UITextField`.
+Since it inherits from `UITextField`, it supports all of its existing attributes.
+- Using `InstantSearch.add(searchController: UISearchController)` for a `UISearchController` or `InstantSearch.add(searchBar: UISearchBar)` for a `UISearchBar` in order for InstantSearch to subscribe to typing events and automatically send search events to Algolia on each new keystroke.

-As with any `UIView`, you can specify it in two ways:
+As with any `UIView`, you can specify the first 2 widgets in two ways:

 - **Interface builder** by drag and dropping a Search Bar from the _Object library_, and then specifying `SearchBarWidget` as its Custom class inside the _Identity Inspector_.